 1. Followed up with the customer to make sure that the service worked well.

 2. Start prospecting other systems of the same company to use the service.

 3. Got referrals and began prospecting those companies.

-With consumer behaviour and marketing algorithms changing with lightning speed, it is essential to adopt a 7-step sales process that helps you convert the leads.
+With consumer behavior and marketing algorithms changing with lightning speed, it is essential to adopt a 7-step sales process that helps you convert the leads.

-The steps mentioned above are the basic ones that every process usually has.
+The sales process steps you saw above are the basic ones that every process usually has.
 You are free to tailor them based on the nature of your product or service and your target audience.
 You can remove the ones that are not needed and get started with your process.